eXascaleInfolab/GenConvNMI/README.md

 -e [ --error ] arg (=0.01) admissible error
 ```
 If you want to tweak the precision, use the options `-e` and `-r`, to set the error and
 the risk respectively.
 See the [paper](http://arxiv.org/abs/1202.0425) for the meaning of these concepts.
+If the node base of the specified files is different (for example you decided to take the ground-truth clustering as a subset of the top K largest clusters) then it can be synchronized using the `-s` option.
+I.e. the nodes not present in the ground-truth clusters (communities) will be removed (also as the empty resulting clusters).
+The exception is thrown if the synchronization is not possible (in case the node base was not just reduced, rather it was totally different).

 # Related Projects
 - [PyCABeM](https://github.com/eXascaleInfolab/PyCABeM) - Python Benchmarking Framework for the Clustering Algorithms Evaluation.
 Uses extrinsic (NMIs) and intrinsic (Q) measures for the clusters quality evaluation considering overlaps (nodes membership by multiple clusters).